 From rankings to revenue: How one SEO helps clients make the metrics shift

-With that in mind, I wanted to share some firsthand advice to help you convert your clients, your boss, or your sales force from rankings to revenue.
+I wanted to share some firsthand advice to help you convert your clients, your boss, or your sales force from rankings to revenue.

 To give you some background, I work for a plastic surgery internet marketing company.
 In this niche, vanity is the name of the game, so showing up at the top of the search results was the only metric any of our clients cared about – and usually for terms that offered no value to their practice.